If you have pets or children running around the house, you already know that the walls of your home should be cleaned regularly.

 The more often you use Simple Green to clean the kitchen walls, the less the grease will build up over time on the painted walls.

-Mix two cups of warm water with one ounce of Simple Green and pour the solution into a spray bottle.
+- Mix two cups of warm water and one ounce of Simple Green in a spray bottle.

-Spray on the wall where the grease, oils, or ketchup stain is located and wipe down using a damp cloth or paper towel to remove both solution and dirt.
+- Spray the wall with grease, oils, or ketchup stain, then wipe down it using a damp cloth or paper towel to remove both solution and dirt.

 - Citric acid